Autostronomy/AutoProf/README.md

 ### Modifying Pipeline Steps

-This is done with the *new_pipeline_steps* argument, which is formatted as a list of strings which tells AutoProf what order to run it's pipeline methods.
+This is done with the *ap_new_pipeline_steps* argument, which is formatted as a list of strings which tells AutoProf what order to run it's pipeline methods.
 In this way you can alter the order of operations used by AutoProf in it's pipeline.

 Each function must be run in a specific order as they often rely on the output from another step.